12 extremely useful Gmail settings

 DEFINE YOUR PREFERRED DEPOSIT TIMES

-Ο mission scheduling is one of our favorite features of Gmail, but it is also one of the most confusing in terms of settings.
-The reason: You can actually customize the default times for postponing emails sent to Gmail, that is, the specific morning, afternoon, and evening times, which are displayed by default when you request to schedule your shipment.
-The setting to make this customization is not in Gmail !!.
+Ο mission scheduling is one of our favorite Gmail features, but it's also one of the most confusing when it comes to settings.
+The reason: You can actually customize the default times for snoozing outgoing emails in Gmail, namely the specific morning, afternoon, and evening times that appear by default when you ask to schedule it. s.
+The setting to do this customization is not in Gmail !!.

 Instead, it's actually on Google Keep.
 Sounds a little crazy but try it: Go to Keep website, click the gear icon in the upper right corner, then select "Settings" (or open the corresponding section in the Keep mobile app) and look for "Reminders Defaults" in the panel that appears.